-Ashdown Head of Doom Geezer Butler Bass Amp Head
+Ashdown HOD-600 Head Of Doom Geezer Butler 600W Bass Head

 Introducing the Ashdown ‘Head of Doom’ Geezer Butler Signature Bass Amp Head.
 Hand built in the UK, the Head of Doom was designed around Geezer Butler’s very requirements.

 The Ashdown and Geezer Butler story began three years ago after extensive talks with Geezer’s long standing tech, Terry Welty.
 Black Sabbath’s ‘The End’ farewell tour was approaching and Geezer was extremely specific about his bass sound for the band’s departing tour.
 Ashdown designed a rig for Geezer to leave a bold statement with, encapsulating a music career spanning 50 years into one sound to remember the almighty Black Sabbath by.

 The Head of Doom is for bass players who seek classic, driven bass tones with phenomenal power.
 Stripped back, the Head of Doom is built on Ashdown’s flagship ABM range; offering tried and tested tone and rock-solid reliability.